Retirement Read Time: 2 min

 Healthcare Costs in Retirement

-In a 2023 survey, 37% of all workers reported they were either “not too” or “not at all” confident that they would have enough money to pay for their medical expenses in retirement.
-Regardless of your confidence, however, being aware of potential healthcare costs during retirement may allow you to understand what you can pay for and what you can’t.1
+In a 2025 survey, only 41% of all workers had calculated how much money they would need to pay for medical expenses in retirement.
+Being aware of potential healthcare costs during retirement may allow you to understand what you can pay for and what you can’t.1

 Health-Care Breakdown